zoeskan/MCB185/unit2-calculations.md

 ### 21quadratic.py ###

-Write a function that solves the quadratic formula (ax^2 + bx + c).
+Write a function that solves the quadratic formula (ax^2 + bx + c), returning the two X-intercepts.
 Demonstrate that it works by using the formula multiple times within the program.

 ### 22oligotemp.py ###